-Institutional investors should establish clear guidelines on when and how they will escalate their stewardship activities as a method of protecting and enhancing shareholder value.
+Institutional investors should establish clear guidelines on when and how they will escalate their activities in ensuring they meet their policy on discharging their stewardship responsibilities as a method of protecting and enhancing shareholder value.

-Institutional investors should set out the circumstances when they will actively intervene and regularly assess the outcomes of doing so.
+Institutional investors should set out the circumstances when they will actively engage and regularly assess the outcomes of doing so.
 Intervention should be considered regardless of whether an active or passive investment policy is followed.
-In addition, being underweight is not, of itself, a reason for not intervening.
-Instances when institutional investors may want to intervene include when they have concerns about the company's strategy, and performance, its governance, remuneration or its approach to the risks, including those that may arise arising from social and environmental matters.
+In addition, being underweight is not, of itself, a reason for not contributing.
+Instances when institutional investors may want to intervene include when they have concerns about the company's strategy, and performance, capital structure, its governance, remuneration or its approach to the risks, including those that may arise arising from social and environmental matters.

-Initial discussions should take place on a confidential basis.
-However, if boards companies do not respond constructively when institutional investors intervene, then institutional investors will should consider whether to escalate their action, for example, by:
+Initial discussions may take place on a confidential basis.
+However, if boards entities do not respond constructively when institutional investors intervene, then institutional investors will\should consider whether to escalate their action, for example, by:

-- holding additional meetings with management specifically to discuss concerns; - expressing concerns through the company's advisers; - meeting with the chairman, senior independent director, or with all independent directors; - intervening jointly with other institutions on particular issues; - making a public statement in advance of General Meetings the AGM or an EGM; - submitting resolutions and speaking at General Meetings shareholders' meetings; and - requisitioning an EGM, in some cases proposing to change board membership.
+- holding additional meetings with management specifically to discuss concerns; - expressing concerns through the entity's advisers; - meeting with the chairman, senior independent director, committee chairs or with all independent directors (or equivalent individuals); - contributing jointly with other institutions on particular issues (see Principle 5); - where they occur, making a public statement in advance of General Meetings the AGM or an EGM; - where relevant, submitting resolutions and speaking at General Meetings shareholders' meetings; and - requisitioning a GM, in order to enforce consideration of the issue in whatever way is deemed most appropriate.